pinardy/github-search/README.md

 - [x] After the search is completed, the application shows the list of users along with their avatar and their username on the same page
 - [ ] If the results are not complete in one page, the pagination is shown on the screen
 - [x] When a list item is clicked, the application is navigated to a new page that display the parsed JSON payload of that user
-- [ ] The new page also has to display the list of the user's repositories, followers and following
+- [x] The new page also has to display the list of the user's repositories, followers and following
 - [x] The application is built by [React](https://github.com/facebook/react) and [Redux](https://github.com/reactjs/redux)
-- [ ] [Webpack](https://github.com/webpack/webpack) is being used to build the application
+- [x] [Webpack](https://github.com/webpack/webpack) is being used to build the application
-- [ ] The application style is built by one of the CSS preprocessors or CSS-in-JS
 - [ ] The application has to be responsive and optimised for mobile
-- [ ] A documentation on how the application works and how to set up and build the project is provided
 - [ ] The application is production ready (**HINT:** try Google’s PageSpeed or Lighthouse)

 ## Bonus points